 With the nylon trebles, the Mini spoke with a sweet resonance voice, responded okay to vibrato and exhibited excellent string balance.
 Basically a round timbre somewhere between a classical guitar and a ukulele tone.
 The acoustic volume is surprisingly loud: bests my old Pono tenor but falls short of a Cordoba 32T-CE (all solid) tenor ukulele.
 It's a tad brighter than my Cordoba Mini R but about the same volume and projection.

 Here's an audio track of the Mini played acoustically.
-It's an improvisation (video coming soon) but I tried to demonstrate the full range of the instrument.
+It's an improvisation but I tried to demonstrate the full range of the instrument.
 Recorded with a Tascam DR-60 MKII and Neumann KM-184 mics (2x).
 No reverb, noise reduction or other sound processing used.

-Plugged in to a Trace Acoustic Cube amp, it sounded good tonally although output is weak compared to my Takamine electric-acoustic pickups.
+Plugged in to a Trace Acoustic Cube amp, it sounded excellent: good timbre reproduction and balance.
+Nevertheless, the acoustic voice is obviously better than the amplified sound and the pickup exhibits typical piezo coloration.
+Output is weak compared to my Takamine electric-acoustic guitars.

 I’m pleased with the Mini but there are a few minor gotchas: